pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/US/DOA (US).md

  a.
 The customer request to change address for the replacement
  <br>
 After inquiring about basic info, if the customer provides a shipping address that differs from the one on the original order, process with step 2 in: [[Different Shipping Address for the Replacement]]

 <br>
-If the customer's order is a personalized product, please check Special Case b.
+If the customer's order is a personalized product, please check **Special Case b**.
 <br>
 <br>
  b.
 The order included personalized/crimson grille